RMF FM

-RMF FM (abriviation to Radio Muzyka Fakty FM, translation: Radio Music Facts FM; previously: Radio Małopolska Fun FM; translation: Radio Lesser Poland Fun FM) is the first commercial radio station in Poland, currently broadcasting in AC radio format.
+RMF FM (abbreviation to Radio Muzyka Fakty FM, translation: Radio Music Facts FM; previously: Radio Małopolska Fun FM; translation: Radio Lesser Poland Fun FM) is the first commercial radio station in Poland, currently broadcasting in AC radio format.
 RMF FM started broadcasting on 15 January 1990 in Kraków.
 The current director is Tadeusz Sołtys.
 The radio is wholly owned by the German Bauer Verlagsgruppe.
 It is the first private radio station in Poland and is available throughout the country.

 History

 Origin

 The main founder of the radio was Stanislaw Tyczynski, who initiated Radio Solidarność Małopolska (Solidarity Radio Lesser Poland) in 1981.
-From 1984 to 1989 he lived in France.
+From 1984 until 1989, he lived in France.
 After returning to Kraków on 9 June 1989, together with a group of Solidarity activists, he established the Krakowska Fundacja Komunikacji Społecznej (KFKS, Kraków Foundation of Social Communication), aiming to "propagate free social communication, reliable and objective information, free expression of opinions and views".

 The first application for the frequency and radio license was submitted as early as November 1989; however, it was rejected.
 Shortly afterwards, a second application was submitted for the retransmission of Fun Radio, citing similar broadcasts by TV Ostankino and Rai Uno in Kraków.
 This time the application was accepted, and the station was given the frequency 70.06 MHz.